chaos-genius/chaos_genius/README.md

 ## :seedling: Community

-Chaos Genius is a community driven initiative.
-For any help, discussions, suggestions feel free to reach out to the Chaos Genius team and the Community on either of the following channels.
+For any help, discussions and suggestions feel free to reach out to the Chaos Genius team and the community here:

 -   [GitHub](https://github.com/chaos-genius/.github) (report bugs, contribute, follow roadmap)

--   Slack (For discussion with the Community and Chaos Genius team)
+-   Slack (discuss with the community and Chaos Genius team)

--   [Book Office Hours](https://calendly.com/chaosgenius/30min)(Set Up time with Chaos Genius team for any questions or help with setup)
+-   [Book Office Hours](https://calendly.com/chaosgenius/30min) (set up time with the Chaos Genius team for any questions or help with setup)

--   [Blog](https://chaosgenius.io/blog/) (Follow us on latest trends on Data, Machine Learning, Open Source and more)
+-   [Blog](https://chaosgenius.io/blog/) (follow us on latest trends on Data, Machine Learning, Open Source and more)

 ## 🚦 Roadmap

 Our goal is to make Chaos Genius production ready for all organisations irrespective of their data infrasturcture, data sources and scale requirements.
-With that in mind we have created the following [roadmap](https://docs.chaosgenius.io/docs/Roadmap/Roadmap) for Chaos Genius.
+With that in mind we have created a [roadmap](https://docs.chaosgenius.io/docs/Roadmap/Roadmap) for Chaos Genius.
 If you see something missing or wish to make suggestions, please drop us a line on our community Slack or raise an issue.

 ## 🐛 Contributing

-Here's a shout out to all our contributors.

 Want to contribute?
 Visit our Github repo and get started with:

 -   Try Chaos Genius and share your feedback.

 -   Submit an issue.

--   Create a pull request.
-Here's a [list of issues](https://github.com/chaos-genius/chaos_genius/issues) to start with.

 -   Share a part of the documentation that you find difficult to follow.

 -   [Translate our Readme](https://github.com/chaos-genius/chaos_genius/blob/main/README.md).

 -   Show us some love - Give us a star!

+-   Create a pull request.
+Here's a [list of issues](https://github.com/chaos-genius/chaos_genius/issues) to start with.

+Please review our [contribution guidelines](https://github.com/chaos-genius/chaos_genius/blob/main/CONTRIBUTING.md) before opening a pull request.
+Thank you for contributing!

 ## 📜 License